TehGuardian/mythic-damage/Readme.md

 # Mythic-Damages
--- Add the following to `client/hud.lua`:
+-- Add the following to `client/hud.lua` in Mythic-Hud:

 # Functions